Skip to main content

 The Space Weather Follow-On (SWFO) program was designed to ensure continuity of critical space-based measurements of the solar corona and interplanetary medium.
 It supports NOAA’s mission to monitor Space Weather and to provide timely and accurate warnings to help our nation prepare for and minimize potential impacts to the economy and human health.

-For questions about the data, use the contact info in the relevant readme files, or email ncei.info@noaa.gov(link sends email)
+Contact ncei.info@noaa.gov with questions about the data, or review the contact info in the relevant readme files.

-The SWFO instruments will be hosted on two different satellites - SOL-1 and GOES-19 - which will provide real-time measurements of solar wind plasma, supra-thermal ions and magnetic fields at the Lagrange Point 1 (L1) in the Sun-Earth line, and remote observations of the solar corona at L1 and geostationary orbit (GEO).
-Note: Before its launch on June 25, 2024, the GOES-19 satellite was called GOES-U. The SWFO-L1, will be renamed SOL-1 after launch (no earlier than) September 23rd, 2025.
+The SWFO instruments are hosted on the SOLAR-1 and GOES-19 satellites.
+These instruments provide real-time measurements of solar wind plasma, supra-thermal ions and magnetic fields at the Lagrange Point 1 (L1) in the Sun-Earth line, and remote observations of the solar corona at L1 and geostationary orbit (GEO).

 Approximate orbit distances from Earth’s surface are: